 Bethenny Frankel Bleeds After Cutting Her Face With Skin Product on Video

-Bethenny Frankel Slashes Her Face With Skin Care Product ...
+Bethenny Frankel Slashes Face With Skin Care Tool ...
 Blood Runs Down Her Cheek

 Bethenny Frankel turned into a bloody mess after she cut her face with a new skin care product she was testing out.

-She said she bought a skin care product called Nurse Jamie, which is a silicone cup with a glass cylinder she used to contour her face.
+She said she bought a skin care product from Nurse Jamie -- a silicone cup attached to a glass cylinder she used to contour the face.

-But the glass broke during the process, causing Bethenny to slice up her skin.
-She said she could have slashed her jugular if she hadn't noticed the damage to her face.
+But during the process, it appears the glass broke ... causing Bethenny to slice her skin.

+She said the situation could have been far worse ... adding she could have slashed her jugular if she hadn't noticed the damage to her face.

-Despite her injuries ...
+Despite the scare ...
 Bethenny says she'll be just fine.
-However, it's doubtful she'll ever take this product out for a spin again.
+Still, it's probably safe to say she won't be taking that product out for another spin anytime soon.